City's draft mask ordinance includes multiple exceptions, would impose $100 fine for second-time violators

 &&

 Tulsa Mayor G.T.
-Bynum puts on his mask after speaking during a press conference on the city's response to the COVID-19 pandemic.
-JOHN CLANTON/Tulsa World
+Bynum puts on his mask after speaking during a news conference on the city’s response to the COVID-19 pandemic.

-Tulsans would be required to wear face coverings over their mouths and noses inside businesses and other indoor spaces open to the public, and in outdoor public spaces where proper social distancing is not possible, according to a draft city ordinance obtained by the Tulsa World.
+Tulsans would be required to wear face coverings over their mouths and noses inside businesses, other indoor spaces open to the public and in outdoor public spaces where proper social distancing is not possible, according to a draft city ordinance obtained by the Tulsa World.

 The ordinance, which includes multiple exceptions, is subject to change based on recommendations from the Tulsa Health Department.